 The Great Red Spot is thought to be a hurricane which has been raging on Jupiter for at least 400 years.
 The connected page shows an image of the Great Red Spot next to Tropical Storm Emily for comparison....more

-This is Administrator Goldin's speech about NASA's 40th birthday: "Forty years ago, in 1958, the National Aeronautics and Space Administration was created with the boldest and most noble of missions: to...more
+This is Administrator Goldin's speech about NASA's 40th anniversary: "Forty years ago, in 1958, the National Aeronautics and Space Administration was created with the boldest and most noble of missions:...more

-NASA's Voyager mission is 25 years old!
-Both spacecrafts Voyager 1 and Voyager 2 are still traveling through space sending signals back to scientists on Earth.
-The Voyager spacecrafts have discovered...more
+NASA's Voyager mission is 25 years old and still going strong!
+Both spacecrafts Voyager 1 and Voyager 2 continue to travel through space sending signals back to the Jet Propulsion Laboratory in California....more